Federal Direct Loans

 Federal Direct Subsidized and Unsubsidized Stafford Loans are long-term, low-interest loans from the U.S. Department of Education.

 To apply for a Federal Direct Loan, you must complete a Free Application For Federal Student Aid (FAFSA).
 Please note that there are other required steps in this process other than completing a FAFSA form.
-(Please see Federal Direct Loan Processing.)
+(See the Federal Direct Loan Process below.)

 The Subsidized Federal Direct Loan is need-based.
 The federal government pays the interest on the loan during: (1) your enrollment as at least a half-time student; and (2) a deferment, which is a temporary, authorized time when your payments may be postponed.